 Dealing with friends who want free favours

 Speaking from experience, 'helping' friends never works.
-You'll end up losing their respect and they'll keep coming back for more.
-This can essentially destroy friendships as you give up your valuable time to work for free.
+You'll end up losing their respect, and they'll keep coming back for more.
+It can destroy friendships as you give up your valuable time to work for free.
 It can leave you feeling bitter and disappointed with them.
 Bottom line?
 Don't mix business with pleasure.

 Sounds a bit blunt, but you have to get into the habit of saying no and not feeling bad about it.
-Besides, if a friend kicks up a fuss – then they're not really a friend are they?
+Besides, if a friend kicks up a fuss – then they're not a friend, are they?

 Dealing with clients who never intend to hire you

-Get wise at spotting the signs – they normally don't reveal how much budget they have to spend; they normally don't bother with an initial meeting and they're normally very vague.
-Read my tips article on how to spot difficult clients before it's too late for some extra pointers.
+Get wise at spotting the signs – they usually don't reveal how much budget they have to spend, bother with an initial meeting or are vague.
+Read our tips on how to spot demanding clients before it's too late for some extra pointers.